wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/service-bus/service-bus-brokered-tutorial-dotnet.md

 1. To create a service namespace, follow the steps outlined in [How To: Create or Modify a Service Bus Service Namespace](https://msdn.microsoft.com/zh-cn/library/azure/hh690931.aspx).

-1. In the main window of the Azure Management Portal, click the name of the namespace you created in the previous step.
+1. In the main window of the [Azure Management Portal][], click the name of the namespace you created in the previous step.

-1. Click **Configure**.
+3. Click **Configure**.

-1. In the **shared access signature generator** section, make a note of the primary key associated with the **RootManagerSharedAccessKey** policy, or copy it to the clipboard.
+4. In the **shared access signature generator** section, make a note of the primary key associated with the **RootManagerSharedAccessKey** policy, or copy it to the clipboard.
 You will use this value later in this tutorial.

 The next step is to create a Visual Studio project and write two helper functions that load a comma-delimited list of messages into a strongly-typed [BrokeredMessage](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.servicebus.messaging.brokeredmessage.aspx) .NET [List](https://msdn.microsoft.com/zh-cn/library/6sh2ey19.aspx) object.